aspeer05/Capstone/README.md

 # Capstone
-My capstone project for Masters in Data Analytics from NWMS University
+Capstone project for Masters in Data Analytics from NWMS University.
+This report and study is authored by Amber Speer.

 ## Introductions
 This project will be to analyze housing prices based on a myriad of factors.
 The goal is to demonstrate a project that could answer the questions: